timcmiller/nlp_project/README.md

 - 1 to - 3 = negative
 -4 to -5 = very negative

-We are grateful to Finn Årup Nielsen, whose AFINN list we employ for sentiment scoring.
+We are grateful to Finn Årup Nielsen, whose AFINN list we employ for sentiment scoring in English; to the Stop Words project at https://code.google.com/p/stop-words/ for lists of stop words in Swedish, French and Portuguese, and to SentiStrength at http://sentistrength.wlv.ac.uk/ for sentiment scores and negation words in Swedish, French and Portuguese.

 Code

 Lingo Lemur is written in JavaScript and Node.js, with the following dependencies:
 * body-parser
 * express
 * lodash
-mongoose
+* mongoose
-chai
+* chai
-gulp
+* gulp
-jshint
+* jshint
-mocha
+* mocha

 Examples